Backlink Checker

 How often is the data updated?

-The index is refreshed monthly as new Common Crawl datasets are released.
+The index is refreshed monthly.
 The date shown at the bottom of results reflects the most recent crawl batch used.

 Can I check competitor backlinks?